Colegiata de Santa Maria la Mayor, Calatayud: Art and architecture

 Of the original mudéjar-gothic construction, the church retains the cloister, tower and apse.
 In the 16th century the portal was sculpted in alabaster by Juan de Talavera and Esteban de Obray.

 In 1884, the church was declared Monumento Nacional, and the main portal was surrounded by a gate.

 In 2001, the UNESCO recognized it as a World Heritage, within the Mudéjar Architecture of Aragon Site.

 Torre de Santa María

 The 70 meter brick tower of octagonal base, and like most such towers, the decoration increases as one rises.
 Construction took centuries.
 At the base, the walls are 1.5 meters in thickness.
 The stairwell spirals upward between an inner and outer wall.
-The spire atop the bellower was built in the mid- to late 18th century.
+The spire atop the belltower was built in the mid- to late 18th century.